 - Develop strategies to partner with community groups and stakeholders in the communities from which children and youth enter foster care

-- Develop targeted recruitment and retention strategies to recruit and support specific populations of parents
+- Develop targeted recruitment, development, and support strategies to recruit and retain specific populations of parents

 - Develop integrated diligent recruitment and family support strategies to help you develop and sustain a pool of families that can meet the needs of children and youth in foster care